ycui1984/DriveWorks/README.md

 deletion, renaming, etc on files/folders with filters like name matching, file type matching etc.

+# Design Choice
+High level, the implementation of the addon used an async pattern, where user commits the job spec into property storage first, then later, in the logic of triggers, the user job is executed and status is reported.
+Note that executing user jobs immediately after user committed the job spec (inline execution) is only acceptable for small jobs and is going to be problematic (Google has limitation of each executation to be under 5 minutes) for jobs that lasts > 5 minutes or hours.

+To overcome the 5 minutes per executation limitation, the addon set up multiple triggers with 5 minutes interval.
+At the end of each executation, we use property service to store the snapshot of the executation.
+At the start of each executation, we use property service to resume the last executation state.
+Note that the trigger might not fire exactly at the configured time due to Google trigger limitations.
+However, setting up multiple triggers mitigate this problem to some degrees and is acceptable in practice.

 # How To Use This Addon
 ## Step1.
 Clone the repo locally
 `git clone https://github.com/ycui1984/DriveWorks.git`